nicnic-cc/trmnl-mini/README.md

 ```

 ## Case
 The case was designed by me in Fusion360.
-I designed in in a similar style of the case I did for my [Seeed OG DIY Kit TRMNL](https://makerworld.com/en/models/1888836-trmnl-seeed-diy-og-kit-case).
+I designed it in a similar style of the case I did for my [Seeed OG DIY Kit TRMNL](https://makerworld.com/en/models/1888836-trmnl-seeed-diy-og-kit-case).

 It has a couple of parts:
 - Front